 Instead, with the help of you, we jet it together.
 This way I see how you

-change.
-You can get an air leak from a bad crank seal, blown cylinder base
+things can change.
+You can get an air leak from a bad crank seal, blown

-gasket, crack in the manifold boots, a crankcase leak where the cases split or
+cylinder base gasket, crack in the manifold boots, a crankcase leak where the

-even a clogged carb jet.
-What I'm trying to point out, is anything can
+cases split or even a clogged carb jet.
+What I'm trying to point out, is

-happen and if your educated enough about the jetting process, you will know what
+anything can happen and if your educated enough about the jetting process, you

 Below are some pictures of what can happen if your jetting is NOT correct and in this case, TOO LEAN!